opentofu/vscode-opentofu/README.md

 ]
 ```

-If you want to automatically ignore certain directories when terraform-ls indexes files, add the folder names to this setting:
+If you want to automatically ignore certain directories when tofu-ls indexes files, add the folder names to this setting:

 ```json
  "opentofu.languageServer.ignoreDirectoryNames": [